zalmoxisus/redux-devtools-extension/docs/Integrations.md

-# Integrations for different languages and frameworks
+# Integrations for js and non-js frameworks

 Mostly functional:
 - [Angular](#angular)